Onwrikbaar/NeoDK/README.md

 - a pulse-based device that can store and play user-created routines (planned for 2025).

 ### Caveat
 NeoDK is _NOT_ a ready-for-play e-stim box.
 It is a minimal viable design (MVD) of a powerful and highly efficient electrostimulation device that is not limited by 2-pole 'channels' or strictly TENS-like waveforms.
-Schematic and board CAD files are included, but to get a working device involves some soldering.
-To get more than the basic functionality requires programming in C.
+Schematic and board CAD files are included, but to get a working device involves some (easy) soldering.
+To get more than the basic functionality requires programming in C, or being patient.

 ### How to get a working NeoDK
 By far the easiest way to build NeoDK, is to order the SMD-populated PCB from JLCPCB (using the files in directory JLCPCB_prod) and buy the six through hole components separately.
 Soldering the through hole components onto the board is easy.